How to Legally Drive a Salvage Title Vehicle in California

 Revived Title in California

-Once an insurance carrier determines a vehicle is not worth fixing, the title is turned over to the DMV, Department of Motor Vehicles.
+Once an insurance carrier determines that a vehicle is not worth fixing, the title is turned over to the Department of Motor Vehicles (DMV).
 Most insurance companies determine a vehicle to be unfixable if their cost of repair hits higher than 80 percent of the vehicle's value.

-For example, a man hits a deer square in the front of his 6-year-old Chevy.
-The vehicle's front end is pretty banged up and the air bag deploys.
-This covered with comprehensive coverage so the insurance adjuster will come out with a computer fully loaded with their repair estimate software.
+For example, let’s say that a man hits a deer square in the front of his 6-year-old Chevy.
+The vehicle's front end is pretty banged up and the airbag deploys.
+The man comprehensive coverage, so he is fully covered.
+Once he files a claim, the insurance adjuster will come out with a computer fully loaded with the insurance company’s proprietary repair estimate software.
 It is determined the Chevy was valued at $5,500 and the cost of repairs are $4,800.
-To determine the percentage of damage you would take the cost of repairs $4,800 and divide by $5,500 which equal .87 Meaning the car's damage is 87 percent of the vehicle's worth.
+To determine the percentage of damage, you would take the cost of repairs $4,800 and divide by $5,500, which equals .87, which means that the car's damage is 87 percent of the vehicle's worth.